aditya123473892/wagtail/Google-Summer-of-Code-2022.md

 ## Apply new page editor UX to all of Wagtail

+For project questions or comments, use [GSoC 2022: Apply new page editor UX to all of Wagtail #8158](https://github.com/wagtail/wagtail/discussions/8158).

 ### Summary

 This project idea is a follow-up to Wagtail’s [Page editor 2022](https://github.com/wagtail/wagtail/discussions/7739) project, as part of which we are modernizing Wagtail’s page editor.
 This redesign focuses on the page editor, incorporating long-awaited UX improvements, accessibility fixes, and new features.
 We now want to roll out similar improvements to other parts of Wagtail.